Content created: 051113

 Reaching Eastern Africa by about 150 BC, the area of Bantu agriculturalists expanded slowly southward through the farmlands east of the great forests, and on further to the south.
 The two migrating streams of population — one down the west side of the continent and the other cross the Sahel and then down the east side —gradually wrapped around below the central forest region, and met again, probably in the southern part of the Congo where the forest gives out.
-That probably happened by about the time of Christ or a little after.
+That probably happened by about the beginning of the common era or a little after.
 By about AD 300 Bantu speakers occupied most of Africa south of the Sahara, establishing the major kingdom of Zimbabwe by AD 1000.

-Like the people of Northeast Asia crossing the Bering Strait into the Americas without knowing they were going anywhere in particular, the Bantu speakers spread across the continent in what was almost certainly not a self-conscious act, but merely a gradual "seepage" of populations seeking more or better farming and grazing land.
+Like the people of Northeast Asia crossing the Bering Strait into the Americas without knowing that they were going anywhere in particular, the Bantu speakers spread across the continent in what was almost certainly not a self-conscious act, but merely a gradual "seepage" of populations seeking more or better farming and grazing land.
 Envision opportunistic farmers occasionally homesteading new fields, not trudging travelers.

 This movement need not have been stimulated only by new discoveries or growing populations, of course.
 There was probably also pressure from the spreading of the Sahara desert into the Sahel lands, pushing the population ahead of its deadly desication, just as it continues to do today.
 (For useful maps, check the Wikipedia link for Bantu.)